Xos, Inc.

 Xos, Inc. (pronounced ék-so-s) is an American manufacturer of commercial electric vehicles (EVs) and mobile EV chargers.

 History

 The company was founded in 2016 and went public in 2021.

 Products

 Vehicles

 The company manufactures electric commercial vehicles, primarily electric step vans.
-As of the end of Q1 2024, it has delivered more than 600 vehicles in total.
+As of the end of 2025, it has delivered more than 1,000 vehicles in total.

 The company's customers include UPS and FedEx Ground operators and the armored transport company Loomis.

-Future products announced by the company include a medium-duty box truck/chassis cab and a heavy-duty semi-truck.
+Future products announced by the company include a medium-duty box truck/chassis cab.